RohiniAitha18/VidyaMitra_HuntR-x-/README.md

 VidyaMitra is designed to be a **Long-Term Career Sentinel**.
 It tracks your growth over weeks, alerts you when your skills are becoming obsolete, and proactively finds the mentors you need *before* you know you need them.

-### **The Judges' Verdict:**
-> "VidyaMitra takes the abstract concept of 'Career Guidance' and turns it into a high-performance, real-time engine that feels like having a Silicon Valley recruiter in your pocket."

 ---